lifenetwork-ai/iam-service/dev-docs/Verification.md

 - Kratos verification flows are used — no OTP logic is implemented locally.
 - Identifiers must already exist for `type=verify` to be valid.
 - Rate limiting is enforced both for challenge and verification.
+- If the code is invalid or expired, the session is not deleted - the user can retry until the flow expires.
 - Challenge session is cleaned up after successful verification.